Shoulder Joint Replacement

 - Do ask for assistance.
 Your physician may be able to recommend an agency or facility to help if you do not have home support.

 - Don't participate in contact sports or do any repetitive heavy lifting after your shoulder replacement.

 - Do avoid placing your arm in any extreme position, such as straight out to the side or behind your body for the first 6 weeks after surgery.

 Many thousands of patients have experienced an improved quality of life after shoulder joint replacement surgery.
 They experience less pain, improved motion and strength, and better function.

-Work is being done to design and develop newer and better shoulder replacements that can be done with less invasive surgical techniques.
-Researchers are collecting data to determine which patients are the best candidates for which type of shoulder replacement surgery.
+There are ongoing efforts to design and develop newer and better shoulder replacements that can be performed with less invasive surgical techniques.
+And researchers are collecting data to determine which patients are the best candidates for which type of shoulder replacement surgery.
 This information will allow your surgeon to offer you the best recommendation for the treatment of your arthritic shoulder.